 TYPE: – Fossils are found on the foreshore in the shales and silts.
 However, these can be hard to find, because they are generally in thin bands, especially around the dykes.

 Although fossil plants are today less common, you should still be able to find some good freshwater fossils, such as bivalves and the roots of Stigmaria.
 Calamites and Lepidodendron fragments are also common.
 However, if you are lucky enough to find plant remains, they are mostly from a seed fern (Neuropteris).

 There are a series of dykes that are exposed during low tide and it is a good idea to check these out.
 However, the best area for collecting is around South Beach, although the shales here are often covered in sand.

-The Carboniferous Coal Measures at Saltcoats (which are about 310myrs old) have been long studied in great detail.
+The Carboniferous aged Scottish Coal Measures Formation at Saltcoats (which are about 310myrs old) have been long studied in great detail.
 Although the exposures are not so good today, the almost full succession can still be seen.
-The coal measures vary from thin sandstones with coal seams, to silts and shales and limestones.
+The Coal Measures vary from thin sandstones with coal seams, to silts and shales and limestones.

 The most prominent bed at Saltcoats is the Saltcoats Main Sill.
 This is split into further beds, which include the minerals teschenite, picrite and banded teschenite.
 These beds can be found just south of the southern pool.
 Most of the fossils are found just to the north of this main sill.

 Saltcoats has several dangers, the worst of which is the ease in which you can become cut off by the tide.
 There is limited number of steps down to the shore, with a very high seawall.
 Therefore, only collect on a low tide and ensure you have plenty of time to get back.
 In addition, the rocks are very slippery.